2TomL/BOUM/README.md

 ## 📄 License

-This project is owned by BOUM baguette.
+This project is owned by Tom Lamers.
 All rights reserved.

 ---